hayasix/romaja/README.rst

 ANSI
     Modern Hepburn system or (obsolete) ANSI Z39.11-1972.
-A long vowel is expressed by a macron, or a straight line over the vowel letter.
+A long vowel is represented with a macron, or a straight line over the vowel letter.
 An apostrophe is placed just after 'N' if a vowel or contracted sound, ya, yu or yo, follows.
-The syllabic (moraic) 'N' sound (nasal) is usually written with an 'N'.
+The syllabic (moraic) 'N' sound (nasal) is always written with an 'N'.

 ISO
     ISO3602:1989 or Kunrei-shiki system only with Table 1.
 A long vowel is represented by a circumflex.
 An apostrophe is placed just after 'N' if a vowel follows.
-The syllabic (moraic) 'N' sound (nasal) is usually written with an 'N'.
+The syllabic (moraic) 'N' sound (nasal) is always written with an 'N'.
 This system does not allow non-native (non-Japanese) sound like 'Di'.
 Such sound is converted into a sequence of native sound like 'Dei'.